-HA units can be controlled using the keypad and keyfobs or programmed to react to specific system status conditions.
+HA units and the PGM programable output can be controlled using the keypad and keyfobs, remotely by telephone control (DTMF or SMS), or programmed to react to specific system status conditions.
 For example, an HA unit can be programmed to switch on when the system is armed or when a specific zone is triggered.
 Additionally, the Randomize feature is designed to switch lights on and off at night when the system is armed.
 This gives potential intruders the impression that the house is occupied.